Muslakh

 Muslakh (Муслах) is a rural locality (a selo) in Rutulsky District, Republic of Dagestan, Russia.
-The population was 612 as of 2010.
-There are 3 streets.
+Population: There are 3 streets.

 Geography

 Muslakh is located on the Main Caucasian ridge, between Samur and Kayana Rivers, 42 km northwest of Rutul (the district's administrative centre) by road.
 Mishlesh and Tsakhur are the nearest rural localities.

 Nationalities

 Tsakhur people live in this locality.